zwyatt/SeekDB/README.md

 Data is stored in SeekDB.db.

 ## Known Issues
-- Window does not update immediately after toggling Short Resists mode or whitelist changes.
+- Window does not update immediately after toggling Short Resists mode or whitelist changes
-- The order of damage types in whitelist menu can change, but they still work correctly.
+- The order of damage types in whitelist menu can change, but they still work correctly
-- seekrep and seekdb only take one keyword as a name argument.
+- seekrep and seekdb only take one keyword as a name argument
-- Window enemy/target does not handle multiple database results gracefully.
+- Window enemy/target can only show one mob even if there are multiple database results
-- Search & Destroy quickwhere doesn't show the name of the actual mob it found.
+- Search & Destroy quickwhere doesn't show the name of the actual mob found in SeekDB
-- It's difficult to tell what type of damage to use on mobs with a lot of immunities and no weaknesses or strengths.
+- It's difficult to tell what type of damage to use on mobs with a lot of immunities and no weaknesses or strengths

 ## Future Updates
 - Option to show and group resist values